 Zone 1: The tree as a whole, seen from a distance;

-Zone 2: The ground under the tree, including the visible roots and ground around them, and the first three feet of the trunk;
+Zone 2: The ground, including the visible roots and ground around them, and the first three feet of the trunk;

 Zone 3: The trunk -- the main vertical stem(s) of the tree;